 Culinary Medicine is a behavioral-based program designed to pair nutritional science with approachable culinary skill development.
-The goal of Spectrum Health’s Culinary Medicine program is twofold: 1.
-Empower patients with the tools required to create and maintain health in their home kitchen, and 2.
-Enhance fluency around sustainable dietary patterns so health care providers can better guide their patients through lifestyle change.
+The goal of Spectrum Health’s Culinary Medicine program is twofold:

 We offer several opportunities to experience Culinary Medicine including:

 “I’ve completely revamped our pantry and food in our home.
 We’ve moved to a more fruit and vegetable based diet and all feel so much better and have more energy.
 This elective was a life changer!”

 Culinary Medicine is an evidence-based specialty that aligns the development of hands-on culinary skills with medical nutrition knowledge.
 The purpose is to increase resident exposure to counseling and treating patients with diet related diseases, including but not limited to obesity, cardiovascular disease, neurocognition and cancer.
 During this elective, the link between diet and disease will be explored while learning to prepare and prescribe flavorful nutrient-dense food.

 The hands-on learning format will be supplemented by lectures and interactive group projects intended to enhance resident knowledge regarding the impact that daily food choices, access to healthy food and barriers to behavior change can have on overall health.
 Finally, a team-oriented approach to patient care will be highlighted while working alongside professionals from other disciplines, including chefs and registered dietitians, who are integral for sustained dietary improvement in individual patients as well as the wider community.